 Graduation from the Academy:

 There is no time limit on completing the path to graduation.
 Some students pursue their degrees in Earthship Biotecture aggressively, others are content with the knowledge they gain during their Academy Session and do not strive to graduate.
-Some students both graduates and non-graduates have been hired here at our headquarters and on individual out-of-town and out-of-country Earthship builds.
-Those who choose to promote Earthships as a career path must graduate in order to host Earthship-sanctioned events.
+Some students both graduates and non-graduates have been hired here at our headquarters or on individual out-of-town and out-of-country Earthship builds.

 ACADEMY SESSION: Complete an Academy Session in Taos (95% attendance in the classroom and participation in hands-on work as well as a passing grade on the Final Exam are required).

 INDEPENDENT STUDY: The Independent Study may take place anywhere in the world and may be concrete (launching a demonstration project in China, staging and facilitating a relief project in Haiti) or digital (designing a CAD model of an Earthship city in Turkey, mapping Pockets of Freedom in Australia).
 Students may propose their Independent Study after they complete the Academy Session and Field Studies requirements.
 Independent Studies must receive written approval from Academy Staff and are subject to review to qualify for credit.